 ASIC’s approach to involvement in private court proceedings

-This information sheet (INFO 180) provides general information on our approach to becoming involved in private court proceedings.
-It covers:
+This is Information Sheet 180 (INFO 180).
+It provides general information on our approach to becoming involved in private court proceedings.

 - our enforcement role and involvement in private litigation

 - intervention as a party or appearing as amicus curiae or ‘friend of the court’

 - intervention after service of notice of application